Round Shaw Row

 Carrie Weisse 425.232.7858

-The Shaw Island Race made its informal debut in 1978 when Don Cameron & Nick Fahey challenged sailors in a circumnavigation of the island and won.
+The Shaw Island Race made its informal debut in 1978 when Don Cameron and Nick Fahey challenged sailors in a circumnavigation of the island and won.
 The following year, 1979, a dozen kayaks and rowing shells raced the loop, marking the official beginning of what is now the longest running people-powered boat race in the Pacific Northwest.
 Since then, participation has ranged from a handful to a hundred.

 Race Requirements